aleshaleksey/fansys23/04-combat.md

   - "Aphonia": Prevent foe from completing incantations.
   - "Restrain": Prevent a foe from casting spells with kinetic components and give penalties to weapon attacks.
   - Keeping a target restrains requires at least one limb, hence precluding its use for movement, attacking or spellcasting.
+  - A character with a "blink speed" may attempt to escape this manoeuvre by blinking (see ["Local and Global Movement: Blink"](03-movement-exploration.md#blink)).

 ___
 #### Immobilise